Vitamin D is an incredible molecule.

 If you’re comfortable eating meat, D3 can be found in cow and pig skin.

 Vitamin D Can Also Be Found In The Following Food Sources:

-- PHARMACEUTICAL GRADE: This Vitamin D3 contains the same Biological form of vitamin D produced by your body.
-GLUTEN...
+- High Quality Laboratory Tested: This Vitamin D3 contains the same Biological form of vitamin D produced by your body....